Banana connector: Standard spacing

 A number of widely used plugs are based on combining two or more banana plugs in a common plastic housing and other features for ease of use and to prevent accidental insertion in other such plugs.
 Many of these plugs are derived from the "double banana" plug, which consists simply of two banana plugs spaced 3/4 in apart (measured from center to center of each individual plug).
-The 3/4 inch spacing originated on General Radio test equipment in 1920s, and their type 274-M dual-plug is a notable example from that period.
+The 3/4 inch spacing originated on General Radio test equipment in the 1920s, and their type 274-M dual-plug is a notable example from that period.

 The housing may allow the connection of individual wires, a permanently attached coaxial cable providing both signal and ground, or a coaxial connector such as the BNC connector shown in the photo.
 Conventionally the tab located on one side of the dual banana plug denotes the ground, shell, or negative (reference) side of the connector.